ameba23/lowtechnetwork/docs/alternative_energy.md

 appliances during the day when more power is available.
-The cheaper regulators will even cut out and stop charging the battery when the voltage goes too high (when its very sunny), so its good to have something connected if this is the case.
+The cheaper regulators will even cut out and stop charging the battery when the voltage goes too high (when its very sunny), so its good to have something connected to use the extra power if this is the case.

 ### Inverters

-If using inverters, it is usually better to connect them to the 'battery' terminals of the regulator (or to the battery itself) rather than the 'load' ouput terminals.
-This is because regulators will usually have their own system of switching off in the case of voltage becoming too low, and they are designed to be switch at such high currents.
-Allowing the regulator itself to switch such a high load could damage it, especially if it is a cheap regulator.
+If using inverters, it is usually better to connect them to directly to the battery rather than to the 'load' ouput terminals of the solar controller.
+This is because inverters will usually have their own system of switching off in the case of voltage becoming too low, and they are designed to be switch at such high currents.
+Allowing the controllor itself to switch such a high load could damage it, especially if it is a cheap one.

 When buying an inverter, it is worth looking for a 'pure sine wave' one, but it is hard to know if it is really pure sine wave without testing it with an oscilloscope.
-Many cheaper inverters will work fine running lights and power tools, but will not work well with electronics, charging laptops etc.  It can be better to simply use 12v (car) adaptor for laptops, phones etc.
+Many cheaper inverters will work fine running lights and power tools, but will not work well with electronics, charging laptops etc.  It can be better to simply use 12v DC (car) adaptor for laptops, phones etc.

 -   [building solar panels from cells from damaged solar panels](http://www.mdpub.com/SolarPanel/index.html) many people do this, the cells can be bought from solar panel manufacturers